It really feels like I should knock on wood before writing this post. We’ve been generally healthy and have had no major catastrophes. (Knock. Knock.)

-Over the course of the next two days, a handful of men spent a few hours shuttling back and forth from their boat, to town to get repair supplies, and then to our boat.
-They graciously helped to put in the patch, purchasing the supplies, and even brought over fruit for us, and juices for the kids.
+Over the course of the next two days, a handful of men spent a few hours shuttling back and forth between their boat, our boat, and town to get repair supplies.
+They graciously helped to put in the patch, purchasing the supplies, and even brought over fruit for us and juices for the kids.
 One night, as some of the men were waiting for supplies, they spent an hour or so chatting with the kids and I in broken English, playing makeshift drums on a bucket, teaching us what is wrong with our failed squid catching technique, and laughing and joking amongst each other the whole time.

 (Sadly, all of the other pictures from this experience were taken on Eric’s iPhone.
 See explanation below about the iPhone.)

 Sickness.
 We’ve been relatively lucky in this regard.
 Here is what we’ve been through so far: